neptune-ai/docs/docs/python-api/how-to/track.rst

 As a result you will not send sources to Neptune, so they will not be available in the Source Code tab in the Web app.

-Upload notebook checkpoint
+Upload Notebook checkpoint
 --------------------------
-I want to add Notebook checkpoint to my project.
-How to do it?
+I want to add a Notebook checkpoint to my project.

 Solution
 ^^^^^^^^
-Go to your Jupyter, where you can see two Neptune buttons:
+Go to your Jupyter, where you see two Neptune buttons:

-* **n** button is for configuration changes
+* **Connect to Neptune** is for configuration changes.
-* **Upload** button is for making checkpoint in Neptune
+* **Upload** is for making a checkpoint in Neptune.

 .. image:: ../../_static/images/notebooks/buttons_02_1.png
    :target: ../../_static/images/notebooks/buttons_02_1.png
    :alt: image

-Click **Upload**, whenever you want to create new checkpoint in Neptune.
-You will see tooltip with link as a confirmation.
+Click **Upload** whenever you want to create a new checkpoint in Neptune.
+A notification containing a link appears as confirmation.

 .. image:: ../../_static/images/notebooks/buttons_03_1.png
    :target: ../../_static/images/notebooks/buttons_03_1.png
    :alt: image

 .. note:: You can use **Upload** as many times as you want.